 If you want healthy, glowing skin, consider eating more root vegetables; many are packed with beta-carotene and vitamin C that helps build and defend skin cells.
 A high content of beta-carotene is used to convert vitamin A in your body that triggers DNA to produce new skin cells.

-6. Contain Anticancer Antioxidants
+6. Contain Anti-Cancer Antioxidants

-You might not think of things like potatoes and turnips as high-antioxidant foods, but they definitely are.
+You may not think of things like potatoes and turnips as high-antioxidant foods, but they definitely are.
 Many root vegetables are a great source of antioxidant flavonoids, which are actually responsible for some of their deep colors — like the orange of sweet potatoes or purple of beets.

 Considered to be alkalizing and anti-inflammatory foods, nearly all root veggies supply carotenoid antioxidants like lutein and zeaxanthin — but that’s not all.
 Purple sweet potatoes contain the antioxidant anthocyanins, which has been shown to preserve cognitive function and stop oxidative damage and degeneration of the brain.
 And beets contain betalains, which are highly anti-inflammatory.